DoseNet Summer 2024: Justin Ely’s Report

 Introduction

-This project aims to develop a script that can accurately obtain counts at certain energies from the sodium iodide (NaI) scintillation detectors.
-In general, the script operates by calibrating the sensor via a two-point linear calibration using characteristic peaks found in background radiation, then isolating the peak by locally analyzing the derivative at selected energies.
-Counts are obtained by reducing background noise from the resulting peak and integrating under a gaussian fitted to the peak.
+This research aims to develop algorithms that can accurately obtain counts at certain energies from the NaI detectors.
+In general, the algorithms operate by calibrating the sensor via a two-point linear calibration using characteristic peaks found in background radiation, then isolating the peak by locally analyzing the derivative of the Counts/Energy curve at selected energies.
+Counts are obtained by reducing background noise from the resulting peak and integrating under a Gaussian fitted to the peak.

 Procedure & Methodology

-Data collected directly from the NaI sensors is a histogram of counts where each bin is assigned a number, but the energy value is not given.
-Thus, it is necessary to calibrate the sensor using a calibration function.
+Data collected from the photon scintillation as signal pulses are binned into 1024 channels based on their respective strengths.
+Since the amount of scintillation is directly proportional to the energy deposited in the detector, the bins can be converted into energy values via calibration with known energy sources.
 In this project, the calibration is done using two peaks, namely the decay of Bi-214 at 609 keV and the decay of K-40 at 1461 keV.
-Both of these isotopes are naturally-occuring, with Bi-214 being a daughter isotope of U-238 and K-40 existing in almost all living things, making them prime candidates for sensor calibration.
+Both of these isotopes are naturally-occurring, with Bi-214 being a daughter isotope of Uranium and Radon and K-40 existing in almost all living things, making them prime candidates for sensor calibration.

-To find a peak, an estimation of its location is first found by applying a peak detecting algorithm across a large part of the dataset.
+To detect a peak, an algorithm is developed and applied across a large part of the dataset to find an estimation of its location.
 Then the precise peak is found by detecting a peak in the area around the first estimate.
-Using the location of these two peaks as well as their expected energies, a linear calibration function is created.
+Figure 1 depicts the result of applying the peak detection algorithm to identify two characteristic peaks: K-40 at 1461 keV and Bi-214 at 609 keV.
+Using the location of these two peaks as well as their expected energies, a linear calibration function is created, as shown in Figure 2.

 Fig 1: Result of peak detection algorithm